IBM/aspera-cli/docs/README.erb.md

 Another possibility is to add this option: `--transfer-info==@json:'{"ascp_args":["--partial-file-suffix="]}'` : this overrides the value in config file.

 > [!NOTE]
-> If one relies on `--lock-port` when using containers to avoir parallel transfers in a cron job, this can be the problem, as `lock_port` does not lock between containers.
+> If one relies on `--lock-port` when using containers to avoid parallel transfers in a cron job, this may be the cause, as `lock_port` does not lock across containers.
 > Use `flock` instead.

 ## About